KJB420 Proteomics II

 Participation in all activities (January block and spring parallel).
 Approved journal, report and presentation of topic or article.

-Journal, presentation and thesis.
+Portfolio assessment consisting of journal, presentation and thesis.

 Lectures 16 hrs.
 Laboratory work 22 hrs.
 Presentation 6 hrs.
 Thesis 40 hrs.
 Self study 216 hrs.